medleyjs/medley/docs/Routes.md

 });
 ```

-Alternatively, the `handler` may be specified in the `options` object if the
-third parameter is omitted:
+The `handler` may be specified in the `options` object if the third parameter is omitted:

 ```js
 app.get('/path', {